Olipear/Portfolio/src/pages/projects/project-1.md

       620 chair and footstool.
 Online purchases were often preceded by a shop visit.
     body: >-
-      #### Background

-      The Vitsoe 620 chair and footstool is a modular system; multiple chairs can be affixed together to create sofas.
-The chair comes in six leather colours, two plastic colours, and high-back or low-back.
-A swivel can be added to single chairs but not sofas.

       #### Business goals

-      In addition to increasing sales of their product; it was also to allow their salespeople to concentrate on the more complex sales process of their modular shelving system, 606.
+      In addition to increasing sales of their product; they wanted to move existing offline sales online.
+This was for salespeople to focus on the more complex sales process of their modular shelving system.

-      Furthermore, the company planned on launching a new linen upholstery option in 2020.
-We would need to update the UI of the configurator to account for this.
+      Furthermore, the company planned on launching a new upholstery option in 2020.
+So the solution would have to be flexible enough to account for this.
-  - heading: Research & Discovery phase
-    intro: >
-      Now I had a clear idea of what needed to be done, I started by looking at what we had, and where it was failing.
-    standout: false
-    headerimage: /img/research.png
-    body: >-

       #### User stories

-      Having previously created personas, I spoke to Vitsoe's sales teams to identify pain points for both the customer and business.
+      Having created personas for previous UX projects, I spoke to Vitsoe's sales teams to identify pain points in the 620 sales process.
 Using these I then defined an exhaustive list of user stories the new interface would need to satisfy.

       These are some of the stories which would address the biggest pain points: